rbuchberger/jekyll_picture_tag/readme.md

 **Easy responsive images for Jekyll.**

-Jekyll Picture Tag lets you use responsive images on your [Jekyll](http://jekyllrb.com) static site.
-It follows the proposed `<picture>` element pattern, and polyfills the functionality in current browsers with [Picturefill](https://github.com/scottjehl/picturefill).
-Jekyll Picture Tag is fully configurable, automatically creates resized source images, and covers all use cases — including art direction and resolution switching — with a little YAML configuration and a simple template tag.
+Jekyll Picture Tag is a liquid tag that adds responsive images to your [Jekyll](http://jekyllrb.com) static site.
+It follows the proposed [picture element](http://picture.responsiveimages.org/) pattern, and polyfills current browsers with [Picturefill](https://github.com/scottjehl/picturefill).
+Jekyll Picture Tag automatically creates resized source images, is fully configurable, and covers all use cases — including art direction and resolution switching — with a little YAML configuration and a simple template tag.

-## Rationale
+## Why use Jekyll Picture Tag?

 **Performance:** Static sites can be can be blazingly fast.
-We shouldn't throw those performance gains away serving kb of pixels a user will never see.
+We shouldn't throw these performance gains away by serving kilobytes of pixels a user will never see.

-**Proof:** The `<picture>` element covers more responsive image use cases than any other proposed solution.
-As a result the markup is a bit more verbose.
-This plugin shows that in practice `<picture>` can be easily used and maintained by website authors.
+**Proof:** The picture element covers more responsive image use cases than any other proposed solution.
+As a result the markup is more verbose.
+This plugin shows that in practice picture can be easy for website authors to use and maintain.

-For an introduction to the `<picture>` element and responsive images in general see [Mo’ Pixels Mo’ Problems](http://alistapart.com/article/mo-pixels-mo-problems) and the follow up article [Ughck.
+**Need more convincing?** For an introduction to the picture element and responsive images in general see [Mo’ Pixels Mo’ Problems](http://alistapart.com/article/mo-pixels-mo-problems) and the follow up article [Ughck.
 Images](http://daverupert.com/2013/06/ughck-images/) by [Dave Rupert](https://twitter.com/davatron5000).

 ## Installation